Sydney, Our want-a-be Big Dog

-No amount of coaxing or treats changed her mind
+Yep.
+Ever single time.
+No amount of coaxing or pulling would change her mind.

-At last, we drove her to an off-leash dog park.
-What a completely new dog.
-She couldn’t get enough walking and snuffling trails.
-Buttons also adored long strolls on the beaches of Santa Cruz, too.
+At last, we took her out to an off leash park.
+Wow.
+A completely new animal, she couldn’t get enough walking and snuffling wilderness trails.
+Buttons adored our long strolls on the beachs of Santa Cruz, too.

 Of course, we took her to safe areas, away from big dogs, crowds, and auto traffic.
-Buttons wowed us by becoming a hiking enthusiast.
-Walked all day, she did.
-Never tired.
+Buttons wowed us and turned into a hike lover.
+Walked all day.
+We only carried to protect her from injuries.

 A Bored Dog No More